zachomedia/katacoda-courses/kubernetes-fundamentals-2/module-4/step2.md

-PersistentVolumes abstract the low-level details of a storage device, and provide a high-level API to provide such storage to Pods.
+PersistentVolumes abstract away the low-level details of a storage device, and provide a high-level API to provide such storage to Pods.

 PersistentVolumes are storage inside of your cluster that has been provisioned by your administrator.
 Their lifecycle is external to your Pods or other objects.

 There are many different types of PersistentVolumes that can be used with Kubernetes.
-As an example, you can use a local filesystem, NFS, and there are plugins for cloud vendor storage solutions like EBS.
+As an example, you can use a local filesystem, NFS, and there are plugins for cloud vendor storage solutions like Elastic Block Storage.

 We specify PersistentVolumes via a Manifest file: